salkuadrat/f/README.md

 It's similar with using command `flutter create myapp`.

-To create a Flutter project with some predefined dependencies, you can use list the dependencies after your project name like this:
+To create a Flutter project with some predefined dependencies, you can list the dependencies after your project name like this:

 ```bash
 f c myapp path intl http provider